-- 1. Click on "Instructor Information" and click "Open." - 2.
+- Click on "Instructor Information" and click "Open."
+(Note: Depending on which browser you are using the file may download automatically, which negates steps 2 & 3 below). - 2.
 If required, click on "Enable Editing." - 3.
 Save the form to your desktop. - 4.
-Fill in the form with the information indicated, above. - 5.
-Save the document on your desktop or in a location where you can easily find it. - 6.
-Return to your course home page and click on "Turn editing on" on the top right. - 7.
-Scroll down to the "Instructor Information" link and click on the gear icon. - 8.
-Scroll down to the "Content" block where it says "Select files."
-Click on the icon with the + sign, then hit "browse" to search for your file.
-Click on the file name and then "open" to select it. - 9.
-Click on "Upload this file." - 10.
-When the file has uploaded, click on "Save and return to course." - 11.
-If needed, delete the blank "Instructor Information" template from the course.
+Open the form and fill it in with the information indicated, above. - 5.
+Save the document on your desktop or in a location where you can easily find it. - Return to your course home page and click on "Turn editing on" using the "Gear" icon () located in the upper right corner of every course's home page. - 7.
+Scroll down to the "Instructor Information" link and click the "Edit" drop-down menu and then click "Edit settings." - Scroll down to the "Select files" area.
+Click on the icon with the + sign, then hit "Choose File" to search for your file.
+Click on the file name and then click "open" to select it. - 9.
+Click on "Upload this file."

+- 10. When the file has uploaded, delete the blank "Instructor Information" template from the course by clicking on it and selecting delete.
+Select "Yes" to confirm deletion. - 11.
+Click on "Save and return to course."